Ideally stainless steel should be known as corrosion resistant steel.

 Stainless steel contains at least 12% chromium which helps form a thin, invisible, corrosion-resistant film on the surface.
 This film self-repairs as long as the surface is clean.
-Therefore the answer is that if the correct grade and finish is initially selected, and the stainless steel is cleaned regularly, then any type of corrosion can be prevented for many years.
-Stainless steel will offer a long life as well as great value.
+Therefore, the answer is that if the correct grade and finish is initially selected, and the stainless steel is cleaned regularly, then any type of corrosion can be prevented for many years.
+Stainless steel will offer a long life as well as excellent value.

-There are various types of stainless steel, but the most commonly used grades for balustrades are grades 304 and 316.
+There are several types of stainless steel, but the most commonly used grades for balustrades are grades 304 and 316.
 There may also be Duplex options to consider which is a mixture of the two.

 The first question to ask is if the balustrade is internal or external?
 In most cases, the rule of thumb is to use 304 for indoors and 316 for outdoors.
-For outdoor use either could do the job, but there will be a lot less contamination form on grade 316, which is why this is usually recommended for external use.
+For outdoor use either could do the job, but there will be a lot less contamination form on grade 316, which is why this is recommended for outdoor use.

-For indoors, most people choose grade 304 and the main advantage is that it is be less expensive than 316 and will still work well.
+For indoors, most people choose grade 304 and the main advantage is that it is less expensive than 316 and will still work well.

 Next, if you are in a high pollution area or close to the sea, then also consider the finish of the stainless steel.
-Most products will have a satin finish, but in these locations, it is worth considering a mirror finish, as the smooth surface will help to prevent and discolouration and keep any maintenance to the minimum.
+Most products will have a satin finish, but in these locations, it is worth considering a mirror finish as the smooth surface will help to prevent and discolouration and keep any maintenance to the minimum.

-When considering the environment it is worth noting that stainless steel can be readily recycled.
+When considering the environment, it is worth noting that stainless steel can be readily recycled.
 Most stainless steel will already contain at least 50% of recycled material.
 It is an excellent material for sustainability.

 Did you know?